zwave-js/node-zwave-js/docs/getting-started/migrating-to-v11.md

 In version `8.6.0`, we switched from defining config parameters as an array of objects with instead of an object.
 Parsing objects was still supported for user-defined config files, but this is no longer the case.
 All config files must now use the new format.
 See [this pull request](https://github.com/zwave-js/node-zwave-js/pull/3100) for details on the change.

+## Added support for configuration parameters on endpoints

+Configuration parameters on endpoints are now supported.
+For devices with config parameters on endpoints, the parameter numbers are likely **not** unique.

+Applications that expect configuration parameters to only exist on the root device will have to be updated to support this change.

 ## Removed several deprecated method signatures, enums and properties

 -   The enum member `NodeType["Routing End Node"]` has been removed.
 This has been called `"End Node"` since `v9.3.0`